Adrian-Weihs/CardsAgainstHumanity/README.md

 # CardsAgainstHumanity
-School Projekt of the Game: Cards against Humanity
+School Project of the Game: Cards against Humanity